rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   **How are synthetic judgments possible a priori?** [^Kant1787pB19]

 -   Carnap
+    -   In *The Logical Syntax of Language*, Carnap rejects the synthetic a priori.
+TODO: find ref.
     -   Empiricism, semantics, and ontology [^Carnap1950a]
     -   internal vs external questions
 -   Kripke